shashihacks/resilient-iot/Overview.md

 |700 & above | High Moisture|

 __Determining condition to irrigate__

-1. If soil moisture is less than 300 (No moisture) and Ananlog rain sensors value is greater than 3000 (No rain), then irrigates for ceratin amount of time (5 minutes chosen in our case).
+1. If soil moisture is less than 300 (No moisture) and Ananlog rain sensors value is greater than 3000 (No rain), then irrigates for certain amount of time (5 minutes chosen in our case).
 2. This is run as scheduled task and checked for every hour

 __Fault Tolerance and Replication__ (Dealing with sensor failures)

-1. If the Analog or rain sensor value is fault, the corresponding values are replaved with cloud api, depending on the received conditions for the day.
+1. If the Analog or rain sensor value is fault, the corresponding values are replaced with the data from cloud api, depending on the received conditions for the day.
 2. Senors data is alwyas writting to `json` file and stored on the edge device
 3. Sensors state at any point is saved in a file, depending upon the obatained values, a value of `1` is written if it is working and `0` if data is faulty.
 4. A cron job is setup to run every 30 minutes to save the current sensors state and values into the cloud store along with its timestamp.